Composites by Examples

 Other colors than pure RGB and their mixing can be produced, depending on the filter passband and the wavelength separation used for the each B/W image.
 In our example, RGB colors are respectively associated to features going away from us, stationary and coming to us.
 Other colors result of motion combinations.
 The next drawing, showing the additive colors synthesis will help you to understand this concept.

-Additive synthesis
+Additive

-Substractive synthesis
+Substractive

-Most filaments show colorations depending of their dynamics.
-The yellow color is produced by a red + green light, that means these features have a lower doppler shift to the red portion of the spectrum than the red color.
+Most filaments show colorations depending on their dynamics.
+The yellow color is produced by a red + green lights, that means these features have a lower doppler shift to the red portion of the spectrum than the red color.
 A yellow tint on the limb can also be the result of a feature including both stationary emissions (green) and a redshift (red) in the central peak.
 Idem for other colors.

 On the limb, colored images of dynamic phenomena like eruptives prominences, coronal eruptions and loops are obvious : those structures are observed in emission on the sky background (blue, green or red).